Common Questions About HIV And STDs: Symptoms And Tests

 No, there is no cure for HIV.
 However, people diagnosed with HIV can keep the virus under control with proper treatment and lifelong medication, including ART or Antiretroviral therapy, pills, and shots.

 Hepatitis C (HCV) is a viral disease that leads to liver swelling, often causing severe liver damage.
-Around 2.4 million people in the United States of America are infected with this disease, and the most accurate way of diagnosing it is to go for HCV testing at the earliest.
+Around 2.4 million people in the United States of America are infected with this disease.
+The most accurate way of diagnosing it is to go for HCV testing at the earliest.

 Hepatitis C can be initially diagnosed by a blood test called the HCV antibody test.
+It detects antibodies to the Hepatitis C virus in the blood.
 This method of HCV testing helps determine whether a person has been infected with the Hepatitis C virus.
-It detects antibodies to the Hepatitis C virus in the blood.
 It can take a few days to weeks to get the results once you’ve undergone the test.
-However, you can also go for rapid testing at any STD/STI Clinic and get the test results in just 20-30 minutes.
+However, you can also experience rapid testing at any STD/STI Clinic and get the results in just 20-30 minutes.

-Mostly, people who contract this infection don’t show any symptoms at the early stage.
+Both women and men should take this test as soon as they show symptoms.
+Mostly, people who contract this infection don’t show any signs at the early stage.
 After 2-5 weeks of infection, a person may show symptoms like poor appetite, fever, fatigue, bleeding, bruising, itchy skin, weight loss, drowsiness, and more.
-Both women and men should take this test as soon as they show symptoms.

 Every chronic hepatitis C infection has an acute phase.
 Acute hepatitis C mostly remains undiagnosed as it doesn’t show any symptoms.
-In some cases, symptoms like fatigue, jaundice, muscle aches, and fever can be seen.
+Symptoms like fatigue, jaundice, muscle aches, and fever can be seen in some cases.
 Acute symptoms appear only after one to three months of being infected.

 The causative agent of Hepatitis C infection is the hepatitis C virus (HCV), which spreads when the contaminated blood enters the bloodstream of any healthy person.
 HCV has its existence worldwide in different forms or genotypes.
-As of now, seven different kinds of HCV genotypes and over 67 subtypes have already been identified.
+Seven different kinds of HCV genotypes and over 67 subtypes have already been identified.
 Type 1 is the most prevalent form of HCV in the United States.

 Though chronic hepatitis follows a similar pattern, irrespective of the form of HCV, the treatment recommendations may differ based on HCV genotype.